 Recently, parallel disk systems have emerged as a potential solution for achieving ultra-high capacity, performance and reliability at a reasonably low cost.
-This emerging technology is likely to have a great impact on the market of data-storage devices for mainframe computers, massively parallel computers and large database systems [Zachary:89].
+This emerging technology is likely to have a great impact on the market of data-storage devices for mainframe computers, massively parallel computers and large database systems [9].
 The basic idea underlying the design of parallel disk systems is to use a large number of inexpensive small disks to attain very large capacities.
-The relatively low cost per megabyte of storage on these disks,1 combined with their better volumetric and power efficiencies [Patterson:89], makes them very attractive when compared to larger disks.
-In [Bestavros:89c], we discussed a number of issues related to the design, performance and reliability of parallel disk systems (disk arrays).
+The relatively low cost per megabyte of storage on these disks, combined with their better volumetric and power efficiencies [7], makes them very attractive when compared to larger disks.

 A significant drawback of using a large number of parallel disks to improve I/O performance is the effect it has on reliability.
 More disks means more frequent failures and, thus, an increased probability of data loss.
 Without taking additional protective measures, it is well known that the probability of losing data increases almost linearly with the number of disks in the system.
-With large disk arrays, 2 the reliability of the system drops to unacceptable levels.
-For example, even with a small disk array of 32-64 disks, the MTTF (Mean Time To Fail) is expected to drop to a few days.
+With large disk arrays, 1 the reliability of the system drops to unacceptable levels.
+For example, even with a small disk array of 32-64 disks, the MTTF (Mean Time To Fail) is expected to drop to few days.